ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 It's the student's responsibilty to check that the autograder worked and that all files have been properly uploaded (by checking the Code tab).
-We only accept PAs through Gradescope before the slip-day deadline.
+We only accept PAs through Gradescope before the 24-hour extension hard deadline.
 We will not accept any files through email, Canvas, or Piazza.

 Please note that all deadlines for PAs are at 8am.